 The area in and around Galveston County, Texas was a scary place to be for young women in the 1970s.
 Eleven teenagers—Colette Anise Wilson, Brenda Jones, Rhonda “Renee” Johnson, Sharon Shaw, Debbie Ackerman, Maria Johnson, Gloria Gonzales, Kimberly Rae Pitchford, Georgia Geer, Brooks Bracewell and Suzie Bowers—were brutally murdered throughout that time, some of them in pairs.
 Their murders were never solved.

-Paige spoke to A&E Real Crime about why the murders have gone unsolved for so long, the common thread among family members of the victims and his hope for Bell’s upcoming parole hearing.
+A&E True Crime spoke with Paige about why the murders have gone unsolved for so long, the common thread among family members of the victims and his hope for Bell’s upcoming parole hearing.

 You started working for the Galveston County Police Department in 1988.
 Had you ever worked on any possible serial killer cases before this one?